santiagolaot/hyperedge-overlap/README.md

 # Contents of the repository

-*Hyperedge overlap: metric and structures*

-This folder contains the code to compute the metric and generate the structures
+*Hyperedge overlap: metric and structures:* This folder contains the code to compute the metric and generate the structures

-*HO-SIS dynamics:*

-This folder contains the code to perform the numerical simulations of higher-order SIS dynamics
+*HO-SIS dynamics:* This folder contains the code to perform the numerical simulations of higher-order SIS dynamics

-*HO-Kuramoto:*

-This folder contains the code to integrate the higher-order Kuramoto dynamics
+*HO-Kuramoto:* This folder contains the code to integrate the higher-order Kuramoto dynamics